 - Green onion (scallion): Or use thinly sliced red onion for a bolder taste.

-- Red wine vinegar: Or substitute fresh lemon juice or balsamic vinegar.
+- Red wine vinegar: Or substitute fresh lemon juice or balsamic vinegar for a different flavor profile.

 - Dried basil: Or other herbs of choice such as dried Italian seasoning, dried oregano, etc.